ralph626/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

 Third-Party APIs.
 A simple calendar application that allows a user to save events for each hour of the day.

+![] (Work-Day-Schedule.gif)